dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 </Shell>
 ```

-This implicit conversion automatically wraps the `ShellContent` object in a <xref:Microsoft.Maui.Controls.Tab> object, which is wrapped in a <xref:Microsoft.Maui.Controls.TabBar> object.
+This implicit conversion automatically wraps the <xref:Microsoft.Maui.Controls.ShellContent> object in a <xref:Microsoft.Maui.Controls.Tab> object, which is wrapped in a <xref:Microsoft.Maui.Controls.TabBar> object.

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.
+This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object.

 ## Bottom tabs